hbctraining/main/registrations/AllFunders_Pseuobulk.md

 # Introduction to Pseudobulk workshop

-*Note: Some workshops are taught in person and others are online via Zoom.
-Please take note before registering.*
+*Note: Some HBC workshops are taught in person and others are online via Zoom.
+Please take note for scheduling purposes!*
 <!--*Note: In 2024, some workshops will be taught in person and others will be online via Zoom.*-->